udellc/Vibrosonics/README.md

 experimentation is necessary to come up with new techniques and validate your ideas!

+One additional idea to note is overlapping FFT windows to produce a high resolution recording with a much lower window size.
+This would decrease delay and likely improve synthesis, but the 2024-25 team learned about this technique too late to experiment with it.
+Hopefully Nick Synytsia will have tried it out more by next Fall and will be able to guide you on this.

 ## Contributors
 ### 2024-25 Software Team
 - [Walt Bringenberg](https://github.com/wwaltb)